Hullow/42/Resources-and-notes/Learning-notes/Programming-notes.md

 - Origin: Linus Torvalds didn't want to write a filesystem and so simply included the filesystem of Minix, a UNIX-like educational OS written by Andrew S. Tanenbaum, which was open source and appropriately licensed for Linus's purposes
 - Minix structures:

+## CPU
+### CPU architecture
+A CPU core, or processing unit, can only carry out one task at a time, which lead to the emergence of technologies of parallel processing:
+#### Multi-processor
+Two or more physical CPUs integrated into a single computer system
+#### Multi-core
+A single physical CPU with two or more separate cores (/processing units) that work in parallel
+### Hyper threading
+A single physical CPU core appears as two logical CPUs to an operating system (developed by Intel)

+### CPU load versus usage
+- **CPU load** is the number of processes using or waiting to use one core at a single point in time.
+E.g. for a single-core system, a CPU load average always below 0.6 means every process needing the CPU can use it.
+If the CPU load average is above 1, this indicates there are processes that cannot use the CPU at the moment due to its unavailability (n.b.: in a multi-core system, this isn't a problem).

 ## Linux
 #linux